GabeScott/standard-works-vault/General Conference/1971 October - Should the Commandments Be Rewritten.md

 # Should the Commandments Be Rewritten?

-*By Richard L. Evans - Of the Council of the Twelve*
+By Elder Richard L. Evans - *Of the Council of the Twelve*

 *Given in the October session of the 1971 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1971/10/should-the-commandments-be-rewritten?lang=eng)

 Perhaps I could begin with an interesting question posed recently and an equally interesting answer.
-The question was, “Don’t you think the commandments should be rewritten?”
-The answer was, “No, they should be reread.”
+The question was, “Don’t you think the commandments should be *rewritten?”* The answer was, “No, they should be *reread.*”

 This may be a good point from which to take off for consideration of some fundamental facts; namely, the commandments of God are there.
 They come from a divine source.
 The experience of the ages has proved the need for them, and has proved what happens if they are ignored.